WAY TO GET IT DONE!

 how does Greenlightmymovie work?

-Simply upload your short film or web series, record your pitch or submit just your synopsis via Greenlightmymovie.
+Simply upload your film, record your pitch or submit your synopsis via Greenlightmymovie.
 Then select the Hollywood agencies, studios, management and production companies you’d like to review your work – based on what each company is currently looking for (e.g., comedy, sitcom, action, true story, thriller, web series, etc.).
-Most companies respond within approximately fourteen business days.
+You’ll receive a response usually within approximately fourteen business days.
 Keep in mind your video will only be viewed by the companies you submit to.
 However, all VIPs will be able to view your title, genre and logline, and, if interested, send you a request to submit your pitch directly to them.

 “We got some great notes from the CW Network and they were quick to respond.
 Thank you again for this great service.”